-Competence (i): Manoeuvre and handle a ship in all conditions
+Competence (i) : Manoeuvre and handle a ship in all conditions

-Content of Examination Criteria for Satisfactory Examination

-Ma noeuvring and handling a ship in all All decisions concerning berthing,

-con ditions, including: unberthing, anchoring and ship's

-1 manoeuvres are based on proper

-1 assessments of ship's manoeuvring, engine

-stations and embarking or disembarking pilots with due regard characterises and the forces and external

-to weather, tide, headreach and =

-stopping distances

-2 handling ship in rivers, estuaries and

-restricted waters, having regard to the

-effects of current, wind and restricted

-water on helm response

-3 application of constant rate of turn

-] techniques

-teemiques

-4 manoeuvring in shallow water,

-including the reduction in under-keel

-clearance caused by squat, rolling and

-pitching

-5 interaction between passing ships and

-3 between own ship and nearby banks

-(canal effect)

-(,

-6 berthing and unberthing under various

-conditions of wind, tide and current

-with and without tugs

-7 ship and two interestion

-' ship and tug interaction

-8 use of propulsion and manoeuvring

-systems

-•

-9 choice of anchorage; anchoring with

-one or two anchors in limited

-anchorages and factors involved in

-determining the length of anchor cable to be used

-cable to be used

-10 dragging anchor, clearing fouled

-anchors

-11 dry-docking, both with and without

-damage
+Content of Examination Criteria for Satisfactory Examination noeuvring and handling a ship in all ditions, including : All decisions concerning berthing, unberthing, anchoring and ship's manoeuvres are based on proper 1 11 01 assessments of ship's manoeuvring, engine characterises and the forces and external factors to be expected.
+2 handling ship in rivers, estuaries and restricted waters, having regard to the effects of current, wind and restricted water on helm response 3 application of constant rate of turn techniques 4 manoeuvring in shallow water, including the reduction in under-keel clearance caused by squat, rolling and pitching 5 interaction between passing ships and between own ship and nearby banks (canal effect) 6 berthing and unberthing under various conditions of wind, tide and current with and without tugs 7 ship and tug interaction 8 use of propulsion and manoeuvring systems 9 choice of anchorage; anchoring with one or two anchors in limited anchorages and factors involved in determining the length of anchor cable to be used 10 dragging anchor, clearing fouled anchors 11 dry-docking, both with and without damage

-- management and handling of ships in heavy weather, including assisting a ship or aircraft in distress, towing operations; means of keeping an unmanageable ship out of trough of the sea, lessening drift.
-Preparation for heavy weather. precautions in manoeuvring to launch rescue boats or survival craft in bad weather - 14 methods of taking on board survivors from rescue boats and survival craft - 15 ability to determine the manoeuvring and propulsion characteristics of common types of ships with special reference to stopping distances and turning circles at various draughts and speeds - 16 importance of navigating at reduced speed to avoid damage caused by own ship's bow wave and stern wave - 17 practical measures to be taken when navigating in or near ice or in conditions of ice accumulation on board - 18 use of, and manoeuvring in and near, traffic separation schemes and in vessel traffic service (VTS) areas
+12 management and handling of ships in heavy weather, including assisting a ship or aircraft in distress, towing operations; means of keeping an unmanageable ship out of trough of the sea, lessening drift.
+Preparation for heavy weather.
+13 precautions in manoeuvring to launch rescue boats or survival craft in bad weather 14 methods of taking on board survivors from rescue boats and survival craft 15 ability to determine the manoeuvring and propulsion characteristics of common types of ships with special reference to stopping distances and turning circles at various draughts and speeds 16 importance of navigating at reduced speed to avoid damage caused by own ship's bow wave and stern wave 17 practical measures to be taken when navigating in or near ice or in conditions of ice accumulation on board 18 use of, and manoeuvring in and near, traffic separation schemes and in vessel traffic service (VTS) areas

-Competence (ii): Establish watchkeeping arrangements and procedures
+Competence (ii) : Establish watchkeeping arrangements and procedures